kashaun52/Resume/index.md

 • Utilized R, GitHub

-• Using Multinomial logistic regression with post-stratification to predict election results if voter turnont was 100%
+• Utilized Multinomial logistic regression with post-stratification to predict election results if voter turnont was 100%

 • Reccommened how to increase voter turnout numbers in canada and how parties can preform better in elections
 ## Skills